Adult ADHD: Symptoms, Diagnosis, and Psychiatric Treatment Options

 Hyperactivity and Impulsivity: Symptoms may include restlessness, difficulty waiting for one's turn, and interrupting others during conversations.
 These behaviors can lead to challenges in social and professional settings.

-DSM-5 Revisions for Adult ADHD Diagnosis The recent release ofDSM-5[6] is the latest update to ADHD nosology.
-TheDSM-5revisions include modifications to each of the ADHD diagnostic criteria (A-E), a terminological change in the ADHD subtype nosology, and the addition of two ADHD modifiers.
-Criterion A (ADHD symptoms) are unchanged fromDSM-IVexcept for additional examples of how symptoms may manifest in adolescence and adulthood, and a reduction from six to five in the minimum number of symptoms in either symptom domain required for older adolescents and adults.
-Criterion B (age of onset) changed fromonset of symptoms and impairmentsbe Changes in the definition of ADHD in DSM-5: subtle but important, JN Epstein, 2013
+The recent release of DSM-5 is the latest update to ADHD nosology.
+The DSM-5 revisions include modifications to each of the ADHD diagnostic criteria (A-E), a terminological change in the ADHD subtype nosology, and the addition of two ADHD modifiers.
+Criterion A (ADHD symptoms) are unchanged from DSM-IV except for additional examples of how symptoms may manifest in adolescence and adulthood.
+There is a reduction from six to five in the minimum number of symptoms in either symptom domain required for older adolescents and adults.
+Criterion B (age of onset) changed from onset of symptoms and impairments.

 How Is Adult ADHD Diagnosed by Psychiatric Professionals?